Nurture · Never let a client go cold

 Marshal notices the silence

-A thread goes unanswered, a client's status ages from active toward cooling — Marshal flags it without you lifting a finger.
+A thread goes unanswered, a client's status ages toward cooling, or two quiet weeks tick past — Marshal flags it without you lifting a finger, and not-yet-due reminders wait visibly in a Scheduled list instead of ambushing you.

 02